 And when the new year arrives, the busy season begins again, a new semester starts, and everyone is trying to get into a new pattern for life.
 At this point as well, fewer candidates are sitting for the exam.
 Some have already started studying for Q2, but others are just initiating the application process.
 But when Q2 and Q3 come around again, the majority of candidates who will sit that year have their testing appointments scheduled.
 Therefore, pass rates typically go back up during this time.

 Still, the future of CPA Exam pass rates is unknown.
-After all, major CPA Exam changes are scheduled for 2024, which always gives cause for concern as far as pass rates go.
+After all, major CPA Exam changes were scheduled for 2024, which always gives cause for concern as far as pass rates go.

 As accountants, we may find all of these numbers interesting.
 But in the end, you need to know: What do the pass rates really mean for you?